civicrm/civicrm-sysadmin-guide/docs/planning/cms.md

 between users on your website and your CRM, then Drupal might be the CMS for you.
 The main negative is that this flexibility makes it harder for new site builders to get to grips with.

+**Backdrop CMS** is very similar to Drupal 7, with a few improvments.
+Drupal 7 modules and themes require modifications to work with Backdrop CMS.
+It started as a fork (that is, a copy) of Drupal 7, aimed at users for whom Drupal 8 was likely to be too complex either to use, or to migrate to from Drupal 7.

 **Joomla** isn't as popular as WordPress, though it is more popular than Drupal.
 Joomla is easier to learn than Drupal.
 The amount of integration